Acute Lymphoblastic Leukemia (ALL)

 Subtypes of ALL

-ALL also comes in different subtypes.
-These are based on what type of lymphocytes
+ALL can be grouped into different subtypes.
+These are based on the type of lymphocyte

-the leukemia starts in, and how mature the cells are.
-Which subtype of ALL you have
+the leukemia starts in, how mature the cells are, and other details.
+The subtype of

-can affect both your treatment and prognosis (outlook).
-Ask your healthcare provider
+ALL can affect both your treatment and your prognosis (outlook).

 Another aspect of typing that's done for ALL is looking for a certain genetic change